-Whether you’re an omnivore, a vegetarian, or a vegan, eating plenty of vegetables is key to good health.
+Whether you’re omnivorous, vegetarian, or vegan, eating plenty of vegetables is key to good health.

 One of the most consistent findings in the entire field of nutrition is that people who eat the most vegetables and fruit tend to enjoy far better health than people who eat the least produce.
 They are generally leaner and less likely to die from cancer and heart disease.
 Accordingly, governments worldwide have long promoted the “5-a-day” concept to encourage people to eat more produce.
 But many health experts believe that even five servings of vegetables and fruits a day fall short of what’s optimal, and that we would be better off striving to eat at least seven servings a day.

 Vegetables are the roots, the stalks, or the leaves of plants.
-In other words, vegetables are any part of any edible plant that isn’t the fruit.
+In other words, vegetables are the edible non-fruit parts of any plant.
 They come in an incredible variety of textures, colors, and flavors.

 Fruit, by contrast, is the seed-bearing food that forms from the flowers of plants and trees.
 Squash, pumpkin, cucumbers, and tomatoes are frequently thought of as vegetables when in reality they’re fruit, as evidenced by the fact that they all contain seeds.
 Regardless of their categorization, all these fruits are savory like vegetables and comparably nutritious.
-For all practical purposes, you can think of these foods as vegetables unless you’re taking a botany exam.
+So for all practical purposes, you might as well think of these foods as vegetables unless you’re taking a botany exam.

 Shopping for Vegetables